maxoakes/PythonIRC/readme.md

 # Python-based IRC

-Complete with rooms and private messages.
+Complete with channels and private messages.

 See rfc.txt for details.